 The cities and towns they visited were also small, for the most part.
 The Fallows felt that by reporting on the “flyover” areas, they’d get a better picture of what makes America tick.
 And they devoted several weeks to each town so they could interview residents and explore places—such as factories, businesses, schools, less obvious green spaces—that only a resident would usually be acquainted with.

-Singer-songwriter Dar Williams' book What I Found in the Thousand Towns: A Traveling Musician’s Guide to Rebuilding American Communities (Basic Books) has a slightly broader scope.
+Singer-songwriter Dar Williams' book What I Found in a Thousand Towns: A Traveling Musician’s Guide to Rebuilding American Communities (Basic Books) has a slightly broader scope.
 Williams has been performing in communities across the United States since the 1990s, and in her book, she visits places such as Moab, Utah, and Northampton, Massachusetts, and compares what they were like twenty years ago to what they're like now.

 Williams does so as a series of prescriptions: She hopes that by telling the stories of communities that overcame economic and social difficulties, she can help other such towns and cities better their lots.